scottbedard/sveltober/README.md

 Cybernetically enhanced October themes.

-This is a work in progress, and is not ready for public use.
+> **Be aware:** This project is very much a work in progress.
+Things are likely to change before tagging a stable version, use with caution.